 Can I use other ELISA buffers (ex.
 PBS) and substrates (ex.
 ABTS or OPD) with Bethyl’s ELISA kits?

 Yes, our ELISA kits contain antibodies and a reference standard to establish a curve.
 We test and qualify our kits using the reagents that are listed in the product specification sheet.
-However, other standard ELISA reagents will work with our antibodies.

 Do Bethyl’s ELISA kits contain polyclonal or monoclonal antibodies?